 Expressive Arts Therapies

 Expressive arts therapies are defined as the use of art, music, drama, dance/movement, poetry/creative writing, bibliotherapy and play within the context of psychotherapy, counseling, rehabilitation, or medicine.
-Additionally, expressive therapies are sometimes referred to as “integrative” when various arts are purposively used in combination in treatment.- Psychology Today
+Additionally, expressive therapies are sometimes referred to as “integrative” when various arts are purposely used in combination in treatment.- Psychology Today

 Expressive arts therapy at the restoration space is the use of music, imagery, creative play, and art to engage creative flow, deepen emotions, and integrate them into healthier routines and self-care.

 According to the Substance Abuse and Mental Health Services Administration, a trauma-informed approach reflects adherence to six fundamental principles rather than a prescribed set of practices or procedures.
-These principles may be generalizable across multiple types of settings, although terminology and application may be setting- or sector-specific.
+These principles may be generalized across multiple types of settings, although terminology and application may be setting- or sector-specific.